 In 2012, we embarked on four new residential development projects in China, including our first development project in the satellite area of Beijing.
 We also began to manage our first wholly owned retail project, Xinyuan Priority Lifestyle Shopping Center, located in Zhengzhou, Henan Province.
 In addition, we expanded our operations into the U.S. market, including a development project in New York, and two resale projects in Reno, Nevada and Irvine, California.
-In October 2013, we completed our acquisition of Jiangsu Jiajing Real Estate Co., Ltd., or Jiangsu Jiajing, for the purpose of acquiring the land and residential real estate construction in progress held by it.
+In October 2013, we completed our acquisition of Jiangsu Jiajing Real Estate Co., Ltd. ("Jiangsu Jiajing"), for the purpose of acquiring the land and residential real estate construction in progress held by it.
 As of December 31, 2014, we also completed our acquisition of Sanya Beida Science and Technology Park Industrial Development Co., Ltd. and Shanghai Junxin Real Estate Company, for the purpose of acquiring the land held by such companies in Sanya and Shanghai, respectively.
-In January 2015, we acquired a majority interest in Shandong Highway Shengxuan Real Estate Co.
-Ltd. for the purpose of acquiring the land held by it in Jinan.
-In December 2014, we also acquired 100% share of a Malaysian company, which owns offshore landfill development rights for a total area of 170 acres (approximately 687,966 square meters.).
-In January 2016, we acquired a parcel of land in Midtown Manhattan with gross floor area approximately 9,755 square meters.
+In December 2014, we also acquired 100% of the shares of a Malaysian company, which owns offshore landfill development rights for a total area of 170 acres (approximately 687,966 square meters.).
+On March 2 and May 15, 2015, we acquired 82% and 18% of the equity interests, respectively, in Shandong Renju Real Estate Co., Ltd. for the purpose of acquiring the land held by it in Jinan.
+As of December 31, 2016, we also completed our acquisition of Beijing Ruihao Rongtong Real Estate Co., Ltd. and Hunan Erli Real Estate Co., Ltd., for the purpose of acquiring the land held by such companies in Beijing and Changsha, respectively.
+In January 2016, we acquired a parcel of land in midtown Manhattan, New York with gross floor area approximately 9,755 square meters.
+In August 2016, we acquired another parcel of land in in Flushing, Queens, New York with gross floor area of approximately 34,615 square meters.
 These newly developed projects, with more diversified business focuses in terms of market regions and types of business, demand proper allocation of our management resources.
 In addition, our Malaysia acquisition, which involves land reclamation activities in which we have no prior experience and which presents risks we have not previously encountered or dealt with, may require additional skill sets on the part of our management.
 If our management fails to satisfy these increased demands, we may not be able to carry out our business expansion and project development successfully.
-In addition, if we are unable to recr
+In addition, if we are unable to recruit or retain a sufficient number of qualified employees for the continuation and expansion of our business, our business and prospects may be adversely affected.

-New lines of business or new products and services may subject us to additional risks
+New lines of business or new products and services may subject us to additional risks.